AnotherSamWilson/flaskPredictor/README.md

 This project is for personal improvement and satisfaction.
 The most difficult step for (most) data scientists is model deployment.
 Flask makes that easy enough with their slick Python library.

-You will find two folders.
-One is for scripts, the other is for logs/object storage.

-The dataset used for prediction is the House Prices dataset you can find on Kaggle.
+In this project, we train a model with lightgbm and create an app that will predict a house selling price from the following columns:

+-   LotArea
+-   Neighborhood
+-   Condition1
+-   Condition2
+-   OverallQual
+-   OverallCond
+-   YearBuilt
+-   SaleCondition

+There are hundreds (maybe thousands) of kernels on Kaggle that show you how to train a model that can predict housing prices on this exact dataset.
+However, none of them actually deploy the model so that one could query it and recieve a prediction.
+That is what this project does.
+It is a work in progress, and will be improved upon as I find new features to add.

+The requirements.txt file is pretty lightweight, and only includes the packages needed for this specific project (plus base Python) so feel free to copy the environment.

 Usage
 -----